itsallcode/junit5-system-extensions/README.md

 }
 ```

-Note that in order to be able to trap system exit, the `ExitGuard` temporarily replaces the existing security manager (if any).
+The `ExitGuard` temporarily replaces the existing security manager.

+From version 1.2.0 on if a security guard existed before, it serves as a delegate for all security checks with the exception of the `checkExit`.

 ## Asserting Data Sent to `System.out`